 Peter Reinhart and Denene Wallace

 -Peter Reinhart is one of my baking gods.
 I have several of his wheat bread baking books (they are must-haves) and I have learned a lot from them.
 He is a wheat baker, but has found that gluten-free baking is a nice break for his body.
 I had the honor of meeting him one year at the International Association of Culinary Professionals conference after a baking session he taught.
-He just co-wrote (with Denene Wallace) a gluten-free, grain-free, and sugar-free baking book that is due out this month.
-I have an advance copy of the book and it looks fabulous.
+He co-wrote (with Denene Wallace) a gluten-free, grain-free, and sugar-free baking book.
+I have a copy of the book and it looks fabulous.
 I’m guessing it will become a classic on the grain-free and sugar-free baking shelf:

 The following blogs are excellent sources for cooking and baking gluten-free and other other-allergens-free: